perrygeo/pyimpute/README.md

 These functions don't really provide any ground-breaking new functionality, they merely saves lots of tedious data wrangling that would otherwise bog your analysis down in low-level details.
 In other words, `pyimpute` provides a high-level python workflow for spatial prediction, making it easier to:

+* explore new variables more easily
 * frequently update predictions with new information (e.g. new Landsat imagery as it becomes available)
-* explore new variables more easily
 * bring the technique to other disciplines and geographies

 ### Basic example

-Here's what a `pyimpute` workflow might look like:
+Here's what a `pyimpute` workflow might look like.
+In this example, we have two explanatory variables as rasters (temperature and precipitation) and a geojson with point observations of habitat suitability for a plant species.
+Our goal is to predict habitat suitability across the entire region based only on the explanatory variables.

 ```
 from pyimpute import load_training_rasters, load_targets, impute
 from sklearn.ensemble import RandomForestClassifier
 ```

 Load some training data